weld-project/weld/api/examples/python/hello_weld/tutorial.md

  self.vector = vector
  ```

- This line is straightforward; we just track the vector the user passes in.
+ This line tracks the vector the user passes in.
 Note that we might want to perform some checks here, like making sure the vector is a NumPy `ndarray` and the `dtype` is something we can support, but we'll skip that for now.

  ```python
  self.weldobj = WeldObject(NumpyArrayEncoder(), NumpyArrayDecoder())